christianmendoza/moneyable/README.md

 ## Models

 ####User
-**Associations:** `has_many :accounts`, `dependent: :destroy`
+**Associations:** `has_many :accounts`, `dependent: :destroy`, `has_many :transactions, through: :accounts`

 A user has many accounts.
 Deleting a user will delete all of his accounts and transactions.
+A user has many transactions through accounts.
 | COLUMN | first_name | last_name |
 |--------|:----------:|:---------:|
 | TYPE   | :string    | :string   |